JArchitectMPlus/flutter-test/README.md

 Following the submission of your work, you will be expected to sit through a code review with our engineers.
 Your work will be evaluated on the basis of:

 * Thoroughness and consistency with the design requirements;
-* Logic and code structure;
-* Security and performance best practices;
+* Clean code structure, and good use of performance and security standards;
-* Testability, maintainability, and extensibility.
+* Proper testing, maintainability, and extensibility best practices

 ## Code Submission
 In order to submit your work, please fork this repo and submit a pull request.
 There is no deadline for this assignment.
 However, timely submissions are encouraged as there may be other submissions under evaluation.